This is obviously a work of fiction, and it’s all in the name of fun. Enjoy!

 Form – both over the last few games before the tournament and over the course of the disrupted 21/22 season – guided Berwick’s decisions, along with fitness.

 “I couldn’t and wouldn’t pick players based on reputation alone.
 They had to be playing, and they had to be playing well.
 I knew some of my choices wouldn’t be popular but the players and I had to shut all that out.
-The media noise can be a headache, and all too often the English press is our worst enemy, so we can to tune them out and do a job.”
+The media noise can be a headache, and all too often the English press is our worst enemy, so we had to tune them out and do a job.”

 England’s squad wasn’t lacking in experience, but there was also a lot of youth.
 Dean Henderson, Jordan Pickford and Aaron Ramsdale would be the goalkeepers to make the flight.
 Dier, John Stones, Joe Gomez, Fikayo Tomori, Kieran Trippier, Ben Chilwell, Luke Thomas and Aaron Wan-Bissaka made up the defence.
 Mount, Jordan Henderson, James Ward-Prowse, Kalvin Phillips, Raheem Sterling, Alli, Jadon Sancho and Jude Bellingham made up a midfield mixing strength with pace and skill.
 Up front, Harry Kane and Marcus Rashford were the most likely pairing, with Danny Ings and Dominic Calvert-Lewin going along as the other two forwards.